shopware/docs/guides/plugins/plugins/content/stock/loading-stock-information-from-different-source.md

 ]);
 ```

-It's also possible to provide arbitrary data via extensions:
+It is also possible to provide arbitrary data via extensions:

 ```php
 $stockData = \Shopware\Core\Content\Product\Stock\StockData::fromArray([